Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - This is a development branch: features may break, change, or be removed at any time
 - API changes or downtime may cause errors
 - Some features (e.g., confetti, Lottie) require a modern browser
+- Continuous mode depends on the app staying open; server sleep may pause scheduling

 ---